Diveeyha/coursera-data-sci/README.md

 # coursera-data-sci
 ## Learning Data Science
-This is the data repository where I share my labs from coursera Data Science course
+This is the data repository where I share my labs from coursera Data Science courses